Son of Woman

-Son of Woman is a Postcolonial Kenyan crime fiction novel by Charles Mangua, which was first published in 1971 in Nairobi, Kenya.
-In a country struggling to reclaim identity, Mangua creates a character that is "returning to a homeland….using an available asset to begin a new career;" a character and story that resonates with the larger population.
+Son of Woman is a postcolonial crime fiction novel by Kenyan writer Charles Mangua, first published in Nairobi, Kenya.
+It follows Dodge Kiunya, a character that is "returning to a homeland….using an available asset to begin a new career;" a character and story that resonates with the larger population.

 Summary

 Dodge Kiunya was raised by his prostitute mother until her death, then raised by her prostitute friend before being sent off to the countryside at 11 years of age He eventually graduates college and obtains a civil service job with the Ministry of Labour and Social Services, Dodge's life is "littered with illicit dealings and fast living, climaxing with a bungled robbery."
 Upon being released from prison, Dodge claims that "Prison didn't change [him].
 It hardened [him]."
 He finds out his childhood friend, Tonia, has been in prison and bails her out.
 The two then decide that with both of their pasts, they might as well get married and move to Mombasa where nobody knows them.